cristal-ise/cristal-ise/docs/Authentication.md

 source:/src/main/java/com/c2kernel/process/AbstractMain.java

-A [[command-line|Command-line_Arguments]] parser exists in CRISTAL to initialize the CRISTAL Properties object by merging a connection-specific config file (called a 'CRISTAL Local Centre' file, or CLC) with client/server specific config.
+A [command-line](../Command-line_Arguments) parser exists in CRISTAL to initialize the CRISTAL Properties object by merging a connection-specific config file (called a 'CRISTAL Local Centre' file, or CLC) with client/server specific config.
 It also provides logging options.
 It can be used by either extending the StandardClient class, or by accessing AbstractMain.readC2KArgs directly.

 In your main():